newmusiclives/TFC_GEO_BOLT_V2/CONTRIBUTING.md

-# Contributing to TrueFans GeoConnect
+# Contributing to TrueFans CONNECT™

-Thank you for your interest in contributing to TrueFans GeoConnect!
+Thank you for your interest in contributing to TrueFans CONNECT™!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started